Mōko Shūrai Ekotoba

 Japanese soldiers boarding a Mongol vessel during the Battle of Kōan, as depicted in the second scroll.
 The samurai Takezaki Suenaga is shown on the left, fighting on the deck.

 Mōko Shūrai Ekotoba (蒙古襲来絵詞, Illustrated Account of the Mongol Invasion) is a set of two Japanese illustrated handscrolls (emaki) commissioned by the samurai Takezaki Suenaga (1246–1314) as a record of his wartime deeds and valor during the Mongol invasions of Japan.
 The first scroll describes Suenaga's actions at the Battle of Bun'ei (1274), as well as his attempts to seek recognition and rewards from the government.
 The second scroll describes him at the naval Battle of Kōan (1281).

 The work dates itself to 1293, while scholars similarly believe it was composed between the late 13th century and early 14th century, during the Kamakura period.
-Their author and artist are unknown.
-Together, the scrolls contain some of the earliest artistic depictions of the Mongol invasions of Japan.
+Their author and artist are unknown, though one scholarly hypothesis, based on the historical account of Ōyano Jurō, attributes the scrolls to the court painters Tosa Nagataka and his son Naga-aki.- Together, the scrolls contain some of the earliest artistic depictions of the Mongol invasions of Japan.
 Both scrolls are currently kept in the Museum of the Imperial Collections at Tokyo Imperial Palace.

 Contents

 The scrolls alternate between written accounts and illustrations done in the yamato-e style.
+Belonging to the narrative yamato-e tradition, the scrolls can be read as an example of otoko-e. ("men's painting") for their martial subject matter and dynamic character.
 They focus on the actions of Takezaki Suenaga, a gokenin (shogun's vassal) from Hizen Province, depicting him and other Japanese troops in battle against the Mongol invaders, on land and at sea.
 Aside from scenes of combat, the text also gives insight into the Kamakura government's system of rewarding distinguished warriors, as well as the relationship between Suenaga and his benefactor, general Adachi Yasumori.